 The Zoo & Botanical Garden is the oldest in Hungary and one of the oldest in the world.
 It has 1,072 animal species.
 It you enjoy seeing imprisoned animals this one is for you.
 Although parts are fine most of the larger animals are kept in enclosures that are in poor condition and are unacceptably small.

 You can spend most of the day here wandering around City park and its environs but the Idiot Traveller warning, here is this: keep an eye on the time.
 In true style I came here primarily for the magnificent Szechenyi thermal baths but reached the entrance just as they were closing.

-For my sins I came face to face with a remnant of East European customer service in the person of a very large, very unfriendly, cross between a staff member and a concentration camp guard.
+As a result, for my sins, I came face to face with a remnant of East European customer service in the person of a very large, very unfriendly, cross between a staff member and a concentration camp guard.
 Her version of customer service was to shout at me when I attempted to ask her simple questions about entering the baths.

 There are 18 baths in total, their water supplied by two thermal springs, their temperature is 74 °C and 77 °C, but the actual pool temperatures vary between 18° and up to 40°c in the “medicinal” pools.

 Stirred but not shaken by my encounter with a remnant of communist era customer service I head off back to my AirBnB to prepare for my departure for Croatia.
 Maybe that bastion of fascism will have better customer service than the ex-Soviet Union Hungary does.

 ¹This is known as “fake news” or alternatively “alternative facts” and is introduced here to ensure this blog is up to date with the latest trends.